 - A liquid dropper (optional)

-Once you have all the necessary tools and ingredients, follow this Step-by-Step Guide to Making Homemade Moon Rocks:
+Once you have all the necessary tools and ingredients, follow these steps:

-- Some users inject warm oil into the center of the buds.
+- Let the first layer permeate through the nug the repeat step one.
+Some canna-crafters inject warm oil into the center of the buds as well.

-4. Take your kief- and concentrate-covered nug and set it aside to dry in a cool place, away from direct light or sunlight.
+- Set aside the kief- and concentrate-covered nug to dry in a cool place, away from direct light or sunlight.